TGGamer1/Dots/README.md

 Run `bootstrap.sh` with `--auto` to automatically install packages and link configs.
 Or use `--skip-update` with `--auto` to automatically install packages and link configs without updating the package repo(s) and your entire system.

-<h4>Please insure bash is installed and avilable.</h4>
+<h4>Please insure bash is installed and available.</h4>

 Alternately, In a POSIX-Compilant Shell:

 ```
 source bootstrap.sh
 ```

 `Bash` is recommended by the developer as it is what he used, but `sh` can also be used.
-Nothing else is recommanded and may not behave correctly, zsh has been tested and gave errors.
+Nothing else is recommended and may not behave correctly, Z Shell(zsh) has been tested and gave errors.

 **Optional:** Customize the pkgs/*.txt files to include the packages you want.